daoleno/lenskit/README.md

 yarn add @lenskit/react
 ```

+**Warning**
-Attention: This package is still in development and not ready for production.
+This package is still in development and not ready for production.

 ## Hooks